carlfahl/zootopia_postgres/Tutorial.md

 commit this step to GitHub

 ##Step 5: Creating the AnimalsTable
-Create a new file `AnimalsTable` within the src directory import React import {Table, Button} from react-bootstrap
+Create a new file `AnimalsTable.js` within the src directory import React import {Table, Button} from react-bootstrap
 Create a stateless component that will return a table full of your animals